 Avionics Repair University and School Program Information

 The Federal Aviation Administration (FAA) certifies avionics programs at technical schools and universities nationwide.
+Aspiring avionics technicians might study for 18 months to two years at the certificate level, or they might pursue 2-year associate's or 4-year bachelor's degrees.
+Such programs consist of coursework in avionics installation, aircraft electricity, airframe structures, aircraft welding and aviation fundamentals.
+All of these programs include lecture-based classes and hands-on lab components.
 A minimum of 1,900 class hours prepares students for the exams that lead to certification in various avionics fields.
-Read on for more education and career information for avionics technicians.

 Specialization and Training Options for Avionics Careers